Outdoor & Experiential Education

 - Explores experiential education theory and hands-on methodologies as they apply to a variety of environmental contexts/all teaching subjects.

-- Teacher candidates complete 20 weeks of placements, including an alternative practicum that can be done outside a school setting and anywhere in the world as long as it is related to the program.
+- Teacher candidates in OEE will complete 20 weeks of placement, 3 of which are at an outdoor facility (Winter Practicum), and 3 of which can be done outside a school setting and anywhere in the world as long as it is related to the program (Alternative Practicum).

 - Travel fellowships support education-related travel outside Canada such as for alternative practicum placements.

-- Program orientation and field camp is held in August.
+- Program orientation and field camp is held in late August.

 - Emphasizes the development of leadership skills required to implement innovative outdoor and experiential programs through examining the skills required to propose, administer, evaluate and teach such programs.

 - Develops critical thinking skills pertaining to contemporary environmental and educational issues.

 The field camp initiates community building for each year of OEE teacher candidates.
 This initial sense of community is enlarged through classes, additional events and workshops held throughout the rest of the year.
 See the Academic Calendar for degree requirements and course descriptions.
 See course descriptions (EDST 260 and FOCI 260).

 Regular practicum placements mean that you will work alongside other education professionals in classrooms for 20 weeks: one component in the first summer (3 weeks); two components in the fall (3 weeks each); one component in the winter term (4 weeks) followed by an alternative practicum (3 weeks); and one component in the second summer (4 weeks).